-Worship services continued after the church was rebuilt until 1834 when all Black churches were outlawed.
-The congregation continued the tradition of the African church by worshipping underground until 1865 when it was formally reorganized, and the name Emanuel was adopted, meaning "God with us".
-The wooden two-story church that was built on the present site in 1872 was destroyed by the devastating earthquake of August 31, 1886.
+Worship services continued after the church was rebuilt until 1834, when all Black churches were outlawed.
+The congregation continued the tradition of the African church by worshipping underground until 1865 when it was formally reorganized, and the name Emanuel was adopted, meaning "God with us."
+The wooden two-story church built on the present site in 1872 was destroyed by the devastating earthquake of August 31, 1886.

 In 1909, Booker T. Washington spoke at Emanuel AME Church.
-Among the attendees were many whites, including a member of the supreme court of Pennsylvania and Robert Goodwyn Rhett, the mayor of Charleston, lawyer and controlling owner of the News and Courier newspaper.
-The present edifice was completed in 1891 under the pastorate of the Rev. L. Ruffin Nichols.
-The splendid brick structure with encircling marble panels was restored and redecorated during the years of 1949-51 under the leadership of the Rev. Frank R. Veal.
-The bodies of the Rev. Nichols and his wife were exhumed and entombed in the base of the steeple so that they may forever be with the Emanuel that they helped to nurture.
-On June 17, 2015 a young white man attending an evening service opened fire on the Black parishioners killing 9 congregants of Emanuel AME Methodist Church.
+Among the attendees were many whites, including a member of the supreme court of Pennsylvania and Robert Goodwyn Rhett, the mayor of Charleston, lawyer, and controlling owner of the News and Courier newspaper.
+The present tower was completed in 1891 under the pastorate of the Rev. L. Ruffin Nichols.
+The brick structure with encircling marble panels was restored and redecorated during 1949-51 under the leadership of the Rev. Frank R. Veal.
+The bodies of the Rev. Nichols and his wife were exhumed and entombed in the base of the steeple so that they may forever be with the Emanuel they helped to nurture.
+On June 17, 2015, a young white man attending an evening service opened fire on the Black parishioners, killing nine of Emanuel AME Methodist Church's congregants.

 The nine victims were:

-Sharonda Coleman-Singleton a reverend at the church, was also a 45-year-old mother of three coached the girls’ track team at Goose Creek High School in Goose Creek, S.C.
+Sharonda Coleman-Singleton, a reverend at the church, was a 45-year-old mother of three who coached the girls’ track team at Goose Creek High School in Goose Creek, S.C.

 DePayne Middleton-Doctor, former Charleston County employee 49, was among the victims.
 She was reportedly the mother of four girls and sang in the church’s choir.

-Tywanza Sanders, 26, graduated from Allen University’s school’s Division of Business Administration in 2014.
-In a statement from the university, Sanders was remembered as “a quiet, well known student who was committed to his education.
+Tywanza Sanders, 26, graduated from Allen University’s Division of Business Administration in 2014.
+In a statement from the university, Sanders was remembered as “a quiet, well-known student who was committed to his education.
 He presented a warm and helpful spirit as he interacted with his colleagues.”

 Myra Thompson, 59, had died.
 Her husband, the Rev. Anthony Thompson, is a vicar for Holy Trinity REC.